Pitt Town

 Pitt Town has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project likely to impact this region: Pitt Town Bypass, Ridgehaven Estate Box Hill, Multiple Residential Subdivisions Box Hill, and Box Hill Industrial Precinct are key projects, with the following list detailing those of most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: Pitt Town Bypass, Ridgehaven Estate Box Hill, Multiple Residential Subdivisions Box Hill, Box Hill and Box Hill Industrial Precinct are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.